sumwatshade/sumwatshade.github.io/_posts/2017-5-13-algo-review.md

+---
+layout: post
-# Analysis of Algorithms: Exam Review
+title: "Analysis of Algorithms: Exam Review"
+---
 ## Basic Concepts
 ### Complexity
 An algorithm is efficient if it runs in polynomial time or better.